AND101-41/Wellness-Warden/project_spec.md

 ### 1. User Features (Required and Optional)

 Required Features:
-1. User can log food items they consume.
+1. [X] User can log food items they consume. - Willy & Ray
-2. User can retrieve nutritional information of logged food items.
+2. [X] User can retrieve nutritional information of logged food items. - Willy & Ray
-3. User can view their daily intake of calories, carbs, proteins, and other nutrients.
+3. [X] User can view their daily intake of calories, carbs, proteins, and other nutrients. - Ray
-4. User can compare their daily intake with recommended dietary values.
+4. [] User can compare their daily intake with recommended dietary values.
-5. User can set dietary goals.
+5. [] User can set dietary goals.